ChrisStephens1971/saas202520/_START-HERE.md

 **Have a project brief ready?**

+Open `project-brief/brief.md` and paste your vision.
+You can also add:
+- `project-brief/vision.md` - Long-term vision
+- `project-brief/target-users.md` - User personas
+- Or create your own `.md` files in `project-brief/`

+Claude automatically reads ALL files in `project-brief/` during planning!

-Open `project-brief.md` and paste your vision, or skip this - Claude will ask you questions.
+**Or skip this** - Claude will ask you questions.

 ### 3. Start Planning